gemfury/fury-bower-resolver/README.md

 FURY_TOKEN=mY-sEcRet-token bower install
 ```

-If it's not possible for you to provide an environment variable to your Bower
+If it's not possible for you to modify the environment of your Bower
-installation, or you would like to save your token during development, you can
+installation, or you would like to save your token during development, you
-specify it via `~/.bowerrc`:
+can specify it via `~/.bowerrc`:

 ```json
 {